The Three Scripts

 scripts ≠ identity

-Loser Script - the code someone else wrote
+Loser Script - the self-sabotage

 Phrases that often signal a Loser Script running